actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 This is the start of the series **Actual Versus**!
 Today we will be viewing how Actual Budget stacks up against the long standing YNAB (You Need a Budget).

-YNAB is a longstanding heavywight in the envelope budgeting space.
+YNAB is the longstanding heavyweight in the envelope budgeting space.
 It was one of the originals.
 Actual takes a lot of inspiration from the original old YNAB4 and builds upon it.
+Lets see how Actual stacks up!

 <!--truncate-->